 Davitt’s wish for ‘long life and prosperity’ was not fulfilled and, faced with declining membership, the National Club was forced to close its doors as the new century dawned.
 Dublin County Council, established under the Local Government (Ireland) Act 1898, took possession of the premises in 1900.
 Externally the change of ownership was manifested by the placement of a coat of arms and motto, Beart do réir ár mbriathar [Action to match our speech], over the door.

 The improvements to the interior of the house were far more wide reaching and were carried out under the direction of William Collen (d.
 1932), County Surveyor for County Dublin (fl.
 1891-1924).
-A dark stained draught lobby features stained glass with Celtic-inspired centres, including Brian Ború’s harp, bordered by sinuous sprays of shamrock.
+A dark stained draught lobby features coloured glass with Celtic-inspired centres, including Brian Ború’s harp, bordered by sinuous sprays of shamrock.
 The double-height hall was given a contemporary makeover with a floor of geometric mosaic work framing an Art Nouveau centrepiece, a canopied fireplace with hand-beaten brass hood, anaglypta wainscoting, and a new iron work balustrade on the cantilevered Portland stone staircase.
 Only the neoclassical ceiling by Andrew Callnan, its modillioned cornice on a frieze of urns and festoons, survives to give a sense of the eighteenth-century origins of the room.

 The bow-ended room on the first floor was entirely refitted in 1901 to serve as the new council chambers.
 Described by Christine Casey (2005) as ‘rather ponderous…in a mixture of Tudor and Celtic Revival styles’, the council chamber is panelled with oak on all sides.
 The chairman’s seat, designed by James Kerr and Company of Stafford Street, occupies a central position in the bow and presides over a long table with benches reserved for the Rural District of Balrothery on one side facing smaller benches for the Rural District of Celbridge and the Rural District of Rathdown on either side of a pillared fireplace.
 Art Nouveau sconces with lily leaf caps suspended from twisted iron stems cast soft shadows across the embossed papered walls.
 The strict geometry of the oak parquet floor is mirrored overhead by a low-relief fibrous plaster ceiling where neo-Tudor pierced quatrefoils are framed by a Classical plasterwork cornice and rinceau frieze.
 The adjoining secretary’s office was refitted in a similar fashion with timber panelling, an identical fireplace and retained eighteenth-century plasterwork cornice.